Tessil/robin-map/README.md

 ### Key features

-- Header-only library, just include the project to your include path and you are ready to go.
+- Header-only library, just add the [include](include/) directory to your include path and you are ready to go.
+If you use CMake, you can also use the `tsl::robin_map` exported target from the [CMakeLists.txt](CMakeLists.txt).
 - Fast hash table, see the [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
 - Support for move-only and non-default constructible key/value.
 - Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` as key parameter to `find`, see [example](#heterogeneous-lookups)).